SaraCandela/learn-spanish/README.md

 ### Unfixed Bugs

 * I will like to put a score counter in a future.
-I didnt have time to make it work properly so I decided to leave it without score for now.
+I didn't have time to make it work properly, so I decided to leave it without score for now.

 ## Deployment